jakob-bagterp/colorist-for-python/docs/user-guide/extended-colors/hex.md

 # Hex Colors
 !!! info "Disclaimer"
-    Not all [terminals support](../materials/terminal-support.md) RGB, HSL, or Hex colors.
+    Not all [terminals support](../materials/terminal-support.md) 24-bit colors in RGB, HSL, or Hex.
 If your terminal does support such advanced colors, read on.

 ## Full Text Functions
 Try the `hex()` and `bg_hex()` methods for a full line of colored text.
 Allowed Hex values are, for instance, `#00aaff` or `#0af`, alternatively without the hash sign as `00aaff` or `0af`.